 The two-year FUSION-EP

 program is organized over four semesters and offers 3 tracks, 7 universities and 24 partners in 12 countries (including the ITER Organization).
 Its aim is to provide a high-level multinational research-oriented education in fusion-related engineering or physics in close relation to the research activities of the partners, together with a well-integrated language and cultural experience.

 There are eight core partner universities—Aix-Marseille Université (AMU, France, responsible for coordination); the Institut National des Sciences & Techniques Nucléaires (INSTN, France); Ghent University (Belgium); the Czech Technical University (Czech Republic); Université de Lorraine (France); Universität Stuttgart (Germany); Universidad Carlos III de Madrid (Spain); Universidad Complutense de Madrid (Spain)—and many associate partners.

 The course language is English.
 Students from all over the world can apply.
-The 2022-2024 campaign is open (deadline 31 January 2022).
+The 2024-2026 recruitment campaign is open until 15 February 2024.
 Click here for further information.
 FUSION-DC

 is a three-year joint doctoral program in nuclear fusion science and engineering offered by a consortium of 29 European partner institutions from 9 EU countries (9 full partners and 20 associated), the ITER Organization, and 14 associated partners from China, Japan, Russia, Ukraine and the USA.
 FUSION-DC provides a sustainable, integrated and coordinated education at the doctoral level in the framework of a worldwide network of excellence in magnetic confinement fusion.